Pedestrian Accident Lawyer St. Louis

 What This Means

-Drivers still have the obligation to watch out for pedestrians.
-In accidents that involve jaywalkers, it’s important to review the circumstances of the incident to determine who is at-fault – the driver or the pedestrian.
+Drivers still must watch out for pedestrians.
+In accidents involving jaywalkers, it’s important to review the circumstances of the incident to determine who is at fault—the driver or the pedestrian.

-In some cases, there is little action a driver can take to avoid a pedestrian.
-If a person runs into the street thinking they could cross before the oncoming vehicle, the driver may not have sufficient time to slow down or change lanes.
-As a result, the pedestrian is injured, but it’s unlikely for the driver to be found guilty if they did not have a reasonable time to react.
+Sometimes, a driver can take little action to avoid a pedestrian.
+If someone runs into the street thinking they could cross before the oncoming vehicle, the driver may not have sufficient time to slow down or change lanes.
+As a result, the pedestrian is injured, but it’s unlikely for the driver to be found guilty if they do not have a reasonable time to react.

-If, however, it is established that the driver had the means to avoid the pedestrian but did not, then they’re behavior may come into question:
+If, however, it is established that the driver had the means to avoid the pedestrian but did not, then their behavior may come into question:

-The details of the case are, therefore, essential in establishing fault.
-Jaywalkers should never be dismissed as guilty automatically until all the details of the case are reviewed.
+Therefore, the details of the case are essential in establishing fault.
+Jaywalkers should never be dismissed as guilty automatically until all the case details are reviewed.

-Jaywalking is a law violation punishable with a fine, but if you get injured in a car accident because of it, it doesn’t necessarily mean you are 100% to blame.
-Reach out to a St. Louis car accident lawyer to see if your case is eligible for an injury claim or learn about what other legal options you have.
+Jaywalking is a law violation punishable with a fine, but if you get injured in a car accident, you aren’t necessarily 100% to blame.
+Contact a St. Louis car accident lawyer to see if your case is eligible for an injury claim or to learn about your other legal options.

 Ensuring Maximum Compensation for Your Injuries